Martial law in Poland: Crisis; debt, rationing and shortages (1976–1981)

 As expenditures increased and debts accumulated, foreign creditors refrained from granting Poland loans.
 Moreover, the 1973, June 1976 protests and 1979 oil crises affected the fragile economy.
 Due to previous GDP growth, higher income and expanded industries, the demand for certain goods and consumption surged.
 New factories and state enterprises required imported fuel, materials and a workforce to operate production lines.
-Soon, the country started exporting locally-produced stock designated for the Polish populace, thus resulting in widespread shortages.
+Soon, the country started exporting locally produced stock designated for the Polish populace, thus resulting in widespread shortages.
 Because the remaining assets were directed at production, exports and debt repayment, the state also reduced imports to minimize expenses.

-In 1976, the communist government introduced ration cards for sugar, meat, processed food and dairy followed.
+In 1976, the communist government introduced ration cards for sugar, with meat, dairy and processed food following.
 Confectionery, cocoa, coffee, rice, tobacco and other goods not produced in Poland were so heavily rationed that they were almost permanently unavailable.
 Due to the constant lack of tobacco, ordinary cigarettes became a form of new currency on the black market.
 The living standards began to sharply decline; the supply of imported goods was kept to a low minimum and the country was forced to export everything it could, including coal necessary for basic heating and power plants.
 Power outages were commonplace.
 By 1980, the debt accounted to over US$23 billion, then almost half of Poland's nominal GDP.

-At the same time, the newly-founded Solidarity movement encouraged farmers to refrain from selling agricultural products (wheat, grain, fruit and others) to the state as a sign of protest.
-The actual shortage of goods on the market and in stores was caused by the fact that production was occasionally halted due to the strikes organized by Solidarity.
-In 1980, the national income fell by 6% compared to previous year, and in 1981 by 12%.
+At the same time, the newly founded Solidarity movement encouraged farmers to refrain from selling agricultural products (wheat, grain, fruit and others) to the state as a sign of protest.
+The shortage of goods on the market and in stores was worsened by production being occasionally halted due to the strikes organized by Solidarity.
+In 1980, the national income fell by 6% compared to the previous year, and in 1981 by 12%.
 The number of exports declined by 4.2%.
 Mismanagement and wastefulness were abundant.

 On 6 September 1980, Gierek was dismissed from his office, expelled from the Polish United Workers' Party (possibly under the pressure from the Soviet Union) and falsely charged with corruption.
 A year later, on 10 September 1981, the Soviet authorities informed the Polish government that in connection with the prevailing situation in Poland the USSR would cut oil supply to Poland by 64% and gas by 47%.
 The import of diesel from the Soviet Union was terminated immediately.
 This action was intended to force the Polish communist authorities to suppress the demonstrations and dissolve Solidarity.
 The situation was already dire and gradually worsened, which only fueled anti-communist sentiment.
 A civil war was hanging by a thread.

 In 1981, Poland notified Club de Paris (a group of Western-European central banks) about its insolvency, which caught the attention of the entire world.